vintheweirdass/rpi-nix/README.md

-<p>It dosent successfuly build on github action, but weirdly it does on my raspberry pi</p>
+<p>It dosent successfully build on github action, but weirdly it does on my raspberry pi</p>
 <p>js bcs of 'git: folder is not a repo'</p>

 ```